Welcome to today's edition of the Rush 24-7 podcast.

 I'll leave them in the laundry room.

-One of them, I don't know which one, got into one of the we have uh a house vacuum system where you just plug the tube into a receptacle in the wall, and one of the dogs had gotten in there and had chewed a bunch of the wires and so forth.
+One of them, I don't know which one, got into one of the, we have a house vacuum system where you just plug the tube into the receptacle in the wall.

-So Catherine figured, okay, I don't know which one of you did it, but all three of you are paying the price, so they all got relegated to the laundry room.
+So Catherine figured, okay, I don't know which one of you did it, but all three of you are paying the price.

-And I said, Even Abby?
+And I said, even Abby?

 Well, I said, it has to be the puppy doing this.